Triepshi (tribe): Origins

-Oral traditions and fragmentary stories were collected and interpreted by writers who travelled in the region in the 19th century about the early history of Trieshi.
+Oral traditions and fragmentary stories were collected and interpreted by writers who travelled in the region in the 19th century about the early history of Triepshi.
 In the 20th century, an interdisciplinary approach of comparative anthropology in the context of recorded historical material has yielded more historically-grounded accounts.

-Trieshi is not a fis (tribe) of the same patrilineal ancestry.
-More than half of Trieshi claims direct patrilineal descent from Ban Keqi, who in oral tradition is the founder of Trieshi and brother of Lazër Keqi, founder of Hoti.
+Triepshi is not a fis (tribe) of the same patrilineal ancestry.
+More than half of Triepshi claims direct patrilineal descent from Ban Keqi, who in oral tradition is the founder of Triepshi and brother of Lazër Keqi, founder of Hoti.
 Another part of the tribe, Delaj descends from Bitdosi (Bitidossi), another medieval Albanian tribe in the region.
 Bekaj is recorded as coming in as a result of blood feud from Rijeka Crnojevića, in the early Ottoman times better known as Rijeka Ivan Beka'.
 Edith Durham in High Albania (1908) recorded another story, which placed the original location of Bekaj in Koplik.

 In oral tradition, Bumçe, the wife of the progenitor of Kelmendi came from the Bekaj brotherhood.

-Other brotherhoods (Anas) that were already settled in Trieshi at the time of its formation descended from tribes that now are further south in Shkodër County like Plani and Xhani/Xhaj.
-Thus, within Trieshi, brotherhoods that didn't have the same patrilineal ancestry could intermarry, but they didn't intermarry with tribes with which they shared the same direct ancestor.
-For example, more than half of Trieshi didn't intermarry with Hoti.
+Other brotherhoods (Anas) that were already settled in Triepshi at the time of its formation descended from tribes that now are further south in Shkodër County like Plani and Xhani/Xhaj.
+Thus, within Triepshi, brotherhoods that didn't have the same patrilineal ancestry could intermarry, but they didn't intermarry with tribes with which they shared the same direct ancestor.
+For example, more than half of Triepshi didn't intermarry with Hoti.

-Johann Georg von Hahn recorded one of the first oral traditions about Trieshi from a Catholic priest named Gabriel in Shkodra in 1850.
+Johann Georg von Hahn recorded one of the first oral traditions about Triepshi from a Catholic priest named Gabriel in Shkodra in 1850.
 According to it the first direct male ancestor of the Triepshi was Ban Keq, son of a Catholic Albanian, Keq who fleeing from Ottoman conquest settled in a Slavic-speaking area that would become the historical Piperi region.
 His sons, the brothers Lazër Keqi (ancestor of Hoti), Ban Keqi (ancestor of Trieshi), Merkota Keqi, Kaster Keqi and Vas Keqi (ancestor of Vasojevići) had to abandon the village after committing murder against the locals, but Keq and his younger son Piper Keqi remained there and Piper Keqi became the direct ancestor of the Piperi tribe.
-In the story, Ban Keqi settled in the same region - that would become Trieshi - with his brother Lazër, who later moved southwards and founded Hoti.
-Thus, Ban Keqi became the first direct male ancestor of Trieshi.
+In the story, Ban Keqi settled in the same region - that would become Triepshi - with his brother Lazër, who later moved southwards and founded Hoti.
+Thus, Ban Keqi became the first direct male ancestor of Triepshi.
 The patronymic surname of Keq is recorded in differing accounts as Preka, Ponti and Panta.
 The name of the first ancestor, Keq, which means bad in Albanian, is given in Malësia to only children or to children from families with very few children (due to infant mortality).
 In those families, an "ugly" name (i çudun) was given as a spoken talisman to protect the child from the "evil eye.